 Presence photos (Armed or Scouting)

-While an animal stays within the detection area—without triggering a capture—the trap sends a full-quality photo about every 15 seconds.
+While an animal stays within the detection area without triggering a capture, the trap keeps sending photos.
+The two modes use different photo types:

 See Scouting Mode and Pre-Capture Notification.